Contents

 When you travel like locals, you gain insights that guidebooks often overlook.

 Skip the big hotel chains.
-Staying in a local’s home or a small inn in Ho Chi Minh City offers travelers better stories and a unique local life experience.
+Staying in a local’s home or a small inn in Ho Chi Minh City offers travelers a more authentic experience and a unique glimpse into local life.
+Consider searching boutique guesthouses or homestays nearby—booking platforms can help you compare authentic stays run by locals

 Utilizing public transportation allows you to travel like locals and experience daily life.